We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 The Coastal Settlement

 Come casually attired and pull up a pew on the alfresco deck at The Coastal Settlement with your fam.
 It’s got a fab vintage feel and an equally quaint kids’ courtyard with swings, toy rocking horses and rides.
 We adore the retro styling (including old-school TVs and telephones).
-There’s plenty of wide-open space for your kids to explore, and a stellar cocktail menu for the parents.
+There’s plenty of wide-open space for your kids to explore, and a stellar cocktail menu for parents!

 Where: 200 Netheravon Road, Singapore 508529